 On the Feature Selection page, a read-only list of the features that will be installed is displayed for informational purposes.
 You cannot add or remove items that are preselected for this role.
 Click Next.

-On the Installation Rules page, click Next.
+On the Feature Rules page, click Next.
+The page may be skipped.

 On the Instance Configuration page, a read-only instance name of 'PowerPivot' is displayed for informational purposes.
-This instance name is required and cannot be modified.
+This instance name of POWERPIVOT is required and cannot be modified.
 However, you can enter a unique Instance ID to specify a descriptive directory name and registry keys.
 Click Next.

 On the Server Configuration page, type desired account information.